There are a lot of people in the world, and as you go about your day-to-day life there’s a pretty good chance you’re going to meet some of them.

 Acquaintances can be people you’ve just met as well as people you’ve known for a while.
 It isn’t necessarily the amount of time you’ve known a person that makes them an acquaintance (because it’s entirely possible to become close friends with someone very quickly).
 What makes a person an acquaintance instead of a friend is the amount of time you spend with them.

-A person is your acquaintance if you only see them in passing instead of making mutual plans to see each other.
+A person is your acquaintance if you only see them coincidentally instead of making intentional plans to see each other.
 With an acquaintance, you will say “hello,” ask surface-level questions about life (work, the kids, the weather), and move on.
 Acquaintances are not people you discuss personal details or serious topics with.

-For example, I like to take my dog to a local dog park when the weather is nice.
+I like to take my dogs to a local dog park when the weather is nice.
 I don’t go on the same days or at the same times, I just go whenever I get a chance and feel up to it.

 There are many different people at the dog park, but I’ve encountered the same woman on more than one occasion and every time she’s there we end up talking.
 These conversations are always exclusively about our dogs, the military (since the dog park is on a military base), and events taking place in our city.

-We don’t meet up on purpose, we don’t discuss the more personal details of our lives, and we don’t make plans to meet again.
+We don’t meet up on purpose, we don’t discuss the more personal details of our lives, and we don’t make plans to hang out in the future.
 But if we happen to run into each other again, that’s great.
 It would be rude not to speak with acquaintances when you see them, but it is not expected that you make plans to see them intentionally.

-If, during the course of my conversation with this woman (let’s call her Joan), I decided that we had so many common interests or had such a good time talking that I’d like to invite her to bring her dog over to play with my dog, then we would be entering casual friendship.
+If, during the course of my conversation with this woman (let’s call her Joan), I decided that we had so many common interests or had such a good time talking that I’d like to invite her to bring her dog over to my house to play with my dogs, then we would be entering casual friendship.

 A casual friend is different than an acquaintance because you make plans to see each other instead of just seeing each other in passing or by chance.
 However, with a casual friend, your hang-outs may be sporadic and are often related to the same type of event that took place when you met.